strategineer/personal-website/content/blog/2025-01-02/index.md

 My average rating is 4.1 which seems excessive.

-EDIT (2025-01-02): Thinking about this for the past few weeks, I've decided decided to shift the bellcurve down 1 point across all of my book ratings leveraging the "slay" tag (which I use to seperate my favorite books from the rest) as a sort of 6th point on my 5-point rating scale.
+EDIT (2025-01-02): Thinking about this for the past few weeks, I've decided decided to shift the bellcurve down 1 point across all of my book ratings leveraging the "slay" tag (which I use to separate my favorite books from the rest) as a sort of 6th point on my 5-point rating scale.
 Now that I've done that, I'll have to shift the scale in my brain...
 That'll be the hard part.

 I read 6 books with a friend (the *buddy read*) in 2024.
 I get so much out of this kind of reading experience that I'd love to be able to do it more.